-- When the sauce is done, add the chicken and broccoli florets, and cook just until the broccoli is tender.
+- When the sauce is done, add the chicken and broccoli florets, and cook just until the broccoli is fork tender.

 Tip: Don’t discard the broccoli stems, they’re actually sweet(ish) and quite good.
 But first use a vegetable peeler to peel away the outer tough layer of skin.
 You’ll see when the tender interior is revealed.
 From there slice it up and cook with the harder veggies in a recipe – like carrots in this case.

-What to serve this with
+Ways to serve this pumpkin curry

 - Freshly steamed jasmine rice or cauliflower rice.
 Spaghetti squash and roasted sweet potatoes are also surprisingly good with Thai curries.

 - Chopped roasted nuts – cashews and peanuts are my favorites.